outpaddling/LPJS/README.md

 The LPJS compute node daemon, lpjs_compd, needs access to HPC file servers in order to create files and directories for running jobs.
-Each time lpjs_compd is updated, macOS revokes previous full disk access authorizations, until the desktop user authorizes it again via the macOS graphical interface.
-There does not appear to be way around this behavior, other than completely disabling the SIP (System Integrity Protections).
+Each time lpjs_compd is updated, macOS detects the change to the executable file and revokes previous full disk access authorizations, until the desktop user authorizes it again via the macOS graphical interface.
+There does not appear to be way around this behavior, other than completely disabling the SIP (System Integrity Protections), which is a bad idea from a security perspective.

 This issue has been reported via the Apple Developer platform: